Ingan121/ModernActiveDesktop/docs/Updated.md

     * Catppuccin Mocha
     * Some Plus! themes that were missing previously
     * Reverted the 98 Classic scheme to 3.0 one, as this was indeed the correct one.
-    * 3.1 98 scheme has been renamed to Windows Classic (98SE) - in fact this slightly variant of the Classic scheme is used in later versions of Windows.
+    * The previous 98 scheme of MAD 3.1 has been renamed to Windows Classic (98SE) - in fact this slightly variant of the Classic scheme is also present in later versions of Windows.
 * More controls, including radio buttons and dropdowns, now follow the color scheme
 * Visualizer updates
     * Added more configurable options to the visualizer